777388/stayoutofyourlane/README.md

 Also why did education in California get sold to China?
 Don't you know they eat the girls? sometimes I get advertisements of guys showcasing their "Willing" victims to being eaten on Instagram.

 REal interesting that time I was working for the feds and they had me stay in the projects with a drummer I used to play with's son.
 Right after he died, paralysis, a disease meant to infect drummers.
 Ritualized in Set versus Osiris, djed being the spine of osiris.
 Slept right on the couches he was dying on.

+So listen you maggot filled dick fucking feds playing with fingerprinting so that you can just say repudiation on these words doesn't work.
+I'm gonna kill your family, I'm gonna kill your kids, I'm gonna kill your country.
+Not mine/